with some 1,200 employees in Canada, the United Kingdom and the United States.

 In addition to his duties as an officer of Cossette, Mr. Marchand also led the Canadian advertising industry’s trade association, the Institute of Communication Agencies (ICA), as its Chair for three years.
 During this time, Mr. Marchand sparked a rejuvenation of the ICA, which included the hiring of a new CEO, the launch of Canada’s first-ever Advertising Week, and a landmark new collective agreement with the Canadian actors’ guild, ACTRA.

-Pierre Delagrave is a founding partner of Cossette and President, Media.
+Pierre Delagrave is a founding partner of Cossette and Chairman of Vision 7 Media.

 Mr. Delagrave has always been a pioneer, striving to be the first to define the future of the communications and marketing sector.
 His far-sightedness has always guided him when it comes to promoting marketing research.